martinlf6/schwab-ds-takehome-FengLiu/README.md

 # Inference
 ## Key Findings (sample)
--	Class balance is [fill from EDA].
+-	Class is imblanced with much more neutral sentiment than positive which is more than negative.
--	Sentence model macro-F1: [x.xx].
+-	Sentence model macro-F1: 0.96.
 -	ABSA macro-F1 (validation pairs): [x.xx].
--	Frequent negative aspects: fees, guidance, outages.
+-	Frequent negative aspects: eur, profit, net, sales.
--	Positive aspects: dividends, margins, cost control.
+-	Positive aspects: eur, profit, net.

 ## Advisor-facing Recommendations
 -	Alert on spikes in negative aspect sentiment for covered holdings (30/60/90d).